Posts

 Image

 Sermon on 2 Timothy 1:6 For this reason I remind you to fan into flame the gift of God, which is in you through the laying on of my hands, (ESV) In one’s fight against depression, a man must deal with an incredible power: his feelings.
 In this sermon on 2 Timothy 1:6, Dr. Martyn Lloyd-Jones deals with the problem of feelings in the Christian life.
 Everybody wants to be happy.
 The problem is that no one can make themselves happy.
 The human is not a master of self and cannot produce feeling.
 Try as hard as you might, a man cannot generate true emotions.
 One’s feelings are dependent on factors seemingly outside of one’s control.
 As a matter of fact, feelings seek to control us.
 The world refers to this as a mood.
-A person controlled by their feelings may be referred to as a “moody” individual You can go directly to this audio message by clicking on the following link: Feelings Audio by MLJ Trust.
-About Martyn-Lloyd Jones
+A person controlled by their feelings may be referred to as a “moody” individual Feelings audio message by Martyn Lloyd-Jones About Martyn-Lloyd Jones

 Revival Sermons